Shazwazza/Examine/README.md

 * If you're a Lucene fanatic, you can specify any type of Analzers you want to use for your indexing or searching via configuration.

 Full documentation can be found in the [Documentation](https://github.com/Shandem/Examine/wiki) section.

+## Nuget

+	PM> Install-Package Examine

+## Copyright & Licence

+&copy; 2013 by Shannon Deminick

+This is free software and is licensed under the [Microsoft Public License (Ms-PL)](http://opensource.org/licenses/MS-PL)